-These Air Fried Donuts remind me of making donuts out of biscuits in kindergarten!
-This is a super easy air fried donuts recipe.
+These Air Fryer Donuts remind me of making donuts from biscuits in kindergarten!
+This is a super easy air fryer donuts from biscuits recipe.
 Kids would love to help make this!
 I KNOW I loved making these as a kid every chance I got!
 The recipe does get a bit messy because it does involve powdered sugar, but it is so worth it!
 You can also use frosting as the second picture shows if you want them to be less messy.
 These air fryer donuts with biscuits hould take only 20 minutes to make and serves about 8 people.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.

 Air fryer or Deep Fryer?

 I just got my air fryer when I first thought of making this air fried donuts recipe as an adult since the last time I made them before was when I was 6.
 These donuts work well in both air fryer or deep fryer!
 Not using a deep fryer helps cut down on the grease, plus it is a lot easier to clean up.
 Just have to throw the basket in the dishwasher when using the air fryer.

 There is perks to deep frying these donuts from biscuits though.
 The deep fryer does add more of a dessert taste to the biscuit compared to the air fryer.
-If I was going to use a deep fryer, it would be the Presto Fry Daddy electric deep fryer.
-This deep fryer is very affordable (under $35), and it gets the job done!
+Even a small deep fryer would work for this donuts from biscuits since they don't cook for very long and you can do 2 at a time.

 Favorite ingredients to use for these air fryer biscuit donuts: